It’s that time of the year when you begin to hear, “I’m bored.”

-Have you heard the kids mention they are bored?
 Our kids should never be bored if they dig into their imagination, so let’s create another easy boredom buster solution.
+Our youngest daughter is amazing at creating these solutions.
+She even came up with her own Boredom Buster jar filled with ideas when she has free time.

 Why not turn off the TV, gather the kids and have a blast making one of our most favorite past times.
 For years, we loved making Homemade Play Dough.
 In fact, even though our youngest is nine years old, she still has a huge supply of Play Dough in our craft closest and once a month grabs it out and begins creating something fun.